zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The general idea behind the solution is fairly simple.
 We treat electromagnetic scattering as a boundary value problem.
 If we expand the expression of the electromagnetic field in series of vector spherical harmonics, the boundary conditions take a particularly simple form, which can be harnessed to find the (initially unknown) coefficients of the series expansion.

-Consider the Maxwell equations in a linear, isotropic, homogeneous region of space given by Eqn.
+Consider the Maxwell equations in a source-free region of a linear, isotropic, homogeneous medium given by Eqn.
 6.3.
 We have seen that, after a number of transformations, they are reduced to a *vector* Helmholtz equation

 $$ \tag{17.1}
 	\big( \nabla^2 + k^2(\omega) \big) \bm{E}(\bm{r}, \omega) = 0.